codeadamca/javascript-canvas-to-gif/README.md

 # Creating a GIF using JavaScript

-A basic example of creating and displaying a GIF using canvas content.
+A basic example of creating and displaying an animated GIF using canvas content.

 ***